JohnGrime/MolecularUtilities/Scripts/README.md

 ![Figure 1d](../Images/PDBTool_1d.png)

-**Example X**: _Extract only the carbon alpha atoms of the N-terminal domain of 3P05's chain C, recenter it, and then scale it by a factor of two_:
+**Example 4**: _Extract only the carbon alpha atoms of the N-terminal domain of 3P05's chain C, recenter it, and then scale it by a factor of two_:

 	Scripts $ cat ../PDB_sources/3P05.pdb | ./PDBTool.py filter name=CA resSeq=1-145 | ./PDBTool.py extract_chains C | ./PDBTool.py recentre | ./PDBTool.py scale 2 > test.pdb
 	Scripts $